sc3/crime-punishment/content/index_rail.md

 </tr>
 <tr>
     <th>FOIA</th>
     <td>There is also no information available about this stage of the system through a FOIA request.
 Others have attempted to request data from the State's Attorney's Office and have been unsuccessful.
-They are obliged to respond to this basic level of accessibility.</td>
+They are not obliged to respond to this basic level of accessibility.</td>
 </tr>
 <tr>
     <th>Unavailable</th>